prism42/Haechi/README.md

 # Haechi
-This is an android rapid development integration framework
+This is an android rapid development integration framework,for now only as a project Demo.